-The Trade Terminal submits order request to the Trading Front-End via trade API.
+The Trade Terminal submits an order request to the Trading Front-End via trade API.

-The Main Compositor subscribes transaction request from the Trading Front-End.
+The Main Compositor subscribes transaction requests from the Trading Front-End.

 The Main Compositor sends the transaction sequence to the Subordinate Compositor for confirmation.

-After receiving the packet to be confirmed, the Subordinate Compositor writes relative packets into the flow file and returns the confirmation message immediately.
+After receiving the packet to be confirmed, the Subordinate Compositor writes relevant packets into the flow file and returns the confirmation message immediately.

 The trading kernel subscribes transaction sequence from the Main Compositor.

 The trading kernel validates the transaction sequence after receiving it.
 If any error, the trading kernel will return an order response with error message to the Trading Front-End.
 Then the Trading Front-End transfers the message to the Trade Terminal immediately.
-If the request is a legal transaction request, the trading kernel will also return a response to the Trading Front-End, but this response will not be returned to the Trade Terminal.
+If the request is a legitimate transaction request, the trading kernel will also return a response to the Trading Front-End, but this response will not be returned to the Trade Terminal.

 There are two cases in this step: 1.
 If the Trading Front-End gets an error order response, it will send the package to the Trade Terminal via dialog mode.
 2. If the response message is correct, the Trading Front-end returns the corresponding order return to the Trade Terminal immediately via private mode (step 8, from the Trading Front-End to the Trade Terminal).

-There are two progresses in this step: 1.
-After receiving order return from the trading kernel, the Trading Front-End sends the order return to the Trade Terminal via private mode.
-2. After sending the first order return to the Trading Front-End, the trading kernel will generate a request package for requesting an order insert and send it to the exchange.
-The package will be subscribed by the Offer Manager.
+There are two processes in this step: 1.
+After receiving an order return from the trading kernel, the Trading Front-End sends the order return to the Trade Terminal via private mode.
+2. After sending the first order return to the Trading Front-End, the trading kernel will generate a request package to request an order insertion and send it to the exchange.
+The package will be posted to the Offer Manager.

-After subscribing the order insert request, the Offer Manager forwards the package to corresponding offer.
+After receiving the order insertion request, the Offer Manager forwards the package to the corresponding Offer.

 After receiving the package from the Offer Manager, the Offer sends the order to the exchange via the exchange’s trade API.